anna-hope/annas-website/content/blog/starting_rc.md

 - That I will not use that time effectively (whatever that means)
 - That things outside my control will somehow derail everything
 - That I don't fully know what the future holds after RC
+- A lot of FOMO about attending RC remotely while most of my batch-mates are in-person in Brooklyn.
+I'm far from the only remote Recurser this batch, but still, there won't be any RC-based board games, yoga sessions, and completely spontaneous interactions for me, and I'll have to make more effort to make myself feel "present"

+## That's all for now!

 If you got to the end, thank you for reading!
 If you're interested in following my journey at RC and beyond, consider subscribing to [my feed!](/atom.xml)